Soaring Q1 revenues for Google and Facebook could spell good news for global news industry - Press Gazette

 For our advertising business, the first two months of the quarter were strong.
 In March, we experienced a significant and sudden slowdown in ad revenues.
 The timing of the slowdown correlated to the locations and sectors impacted by the virus and related shutdown orders.
 As the impact of COVID-19 came into view, we delayed some ad launches and prioritized supporting our customers as many adjusted their strategies.
 We’re focused on products where we can help most advertisers and merchants during the crisis.

 On Wednesday, Facebook reported revenues of $17.7bn for the first three months of the year, up 18 per cent.
 Nearly all of its turnover – $17.4bn in this quarter – comes from ads.
+Facebook’s net income for the period was $4.9bn.

 The company said: